fsprojects/Rezoom.SQL/README.md

   * Very few tests so far.
 Contributions in this area would of course be welcomed, even in this early stage of the project.

-* Example integration: Data.Resumption.IPGeo
+* Example integration: Rezoom.IPGeo

-  * C# library demonstrating how to integrate an existing API (ip-api.com) with DataRes.
+  * C# library demonstrating how to integrate an existing API (ip-api.com) with Rezoom.

-* Example integration test: Data.Resumption.IPGeo.Test
+* Example integration test: Rezoom.IPGeo.Test

   * Demonstrates how the example integration can be used.

-* Example integration: Data.Resumption.EF

-  * C# library demonstrating how to integrate with Entity Framework.

-  * Uses EntityFramework.Extended to support batching queries.
+* Micro-ORM Rezoom.ORM

+  * Not really dependent or inherently integrated with the rest of Rezoom, but designed to work well with it.

+  * Automatically materializes the results of a SQL query (`IDataReader`) as CLR objects e.g. `User list`.

+  * Works with F# record types and other immutable (constructor-initialized) types.

+  * Generates IL for fast materilization.

+  * Uses column naming convention to materialize nested structures, e.g. a list of Groups each with a nested list of Users.

+* Integration Rezoom.ADO

+  * Implements Rezoom errands for running SQL queries and getting the results either as raw object arrays or materialized using `Rezoom.ORM`.

-## What's still to come
+## What's planned (but doesn't exist yet)

+* SQL type provider

-* SQL integration with a micro-ORM
+  * Understands SQLow, a "lowest comman denominator" dialect of SQL (basically SQLite's syntax with a few extensions)

-  * Should be comparable to Dapper/OrmLite/pals but work with DataRes for batching.
+  * Can output it to various backends - SQLite, T-SQL, Postgres, etc.
+    Goal is not to let you change backends transparently but just to let you use the same _syntax_ to write queries for any of them.
+    For example, the built-in functions available to you will depend on which backend you select.

+  * Reads migration scripts from a "model" folder to build a virtual model of your database.
+Validates queries against this model.

+  * Infers the types of parameters used in your query.

+  * Generates statically typed query objects with materialization handled by Rezoom.ORM.

 * Documentation